Fixxy/hitster-cards/README.md

-# Hitster Cards
+# Hitster Trainer

 This is a flashcard-style app for practising Hitster cards.
-The app uses a CSV playlist as its data source and plays YouTube videos one at a time (hidden).
+The app uses a CSV playlist as its data source and plays YouTube videos one at a time.
 Information (artist, title and year) is hidden until you click 'Reveal'.

 data source: https://github.com/andygruber/songseeker-hitster-playlists